LumpyTales/poco/README.md

 the product data for each use case.
 And this is where PoCo comes into play, which can achieve exactly this by generating collector classes.

+## What's the reason to generate classes?

+Cause of the fact that classes are generated at build-time, there is no need for you to use reflection at runtime.
+This means that the performance will be much better at runtime and tracing errors will be easier.
+Beside that native-builds need no extra configuration.

+You also don't need to polute your pojos with custom annotations, using annotation processors, to generate your code.

+Just take your pojos as they are and let PoCo do the rest.

 ## How can I use it?
 Currently, there is the possibility to integrate a gradle plugin into the build process which can generate the collector classes.
 Alternatively, you could also write your own CLI by including the project as dependency.